emremp/ElasticPresantation/PITCHME.md

 ## Stack Features
 ![Press Down Key](assets/down-arrow.png)

-<span>From enterprise-grade security and developer-friendly APIs to machine learning, and graph analytics, the Elastic Stack ships with features (formerly packaged as X-Pack) made and maintained by us to be enjoyed by you.
+<span>From enterprise-grade security and developer-friendly APIs to machine learning, and graph analytics, the Elastic Stack ships with features (formerly packaged as <strong>X-Pack</strong>) made and maintained by us to be enjoyed by you.
 </span>

 +++